-Mr. Del Matto resigned as Fortinet's Chief Financial Officer in February 2018, at which time the Board of Directors appointed Keith Jensen to serve as Interim Chief Financial Officer.
+Mr. Del Matto resigned as Fortinet's Chief Financial Officer in February 2018.
+The Board of Directors appointed Keith Jensen to serve as Chief Financial Officer effective May 2018.

 This compensation discussion and analysis should be read together with the compensation tables and related disclosures that follow it.
 This discussion contains forward looking statements that are based on our current plans, considerations, expectations and determinations regarding future compensation programs.
 Actual compensation programs that we adopt may differ materially from currently planned programs as summarized in this discussion.